-Heather: a couple of weeks ago
+Heather: a few months ago

 Hate the texture.
 Its like a zinc sunscreen or an ointment, greasy and white.
 A vitamin C product should go on after acids (and their waiting period) but before moisturizers.
 When the skin already feels greasy and heavy from this i don't feel the moisturizers can absorb as well and i can't layer as much on afterwards.